TheDG/MachineLearning_A-Z/Machine_Learning_A-Z_Mine/Part 2 - Regression/Section 10 - Evaluating Regression Models Performance/notes.md

 If your problem is non linear, you should go for Polynomial Regression, SVR, Decision Tree or Random Forest.
 Then which one should you choose among these four ?
 That you will learn in Part 10 - Model Selection.

 # Feature Scaling?
-If Model uses some sort of distance to predict or evaluate the model, you should scale the data (normalize or regularize)
+If Model uses some sort of distance to predict or evaluate the model, you should scale the data (normalize or regularize).
+Also, feature scaling is applied so that the gradient descent converges much faster.